timchipperfield/cv/README.md

 I am passionate about working with people and building new things.
 Currently, I've been working as an API developer at an innovative dating app called TrueView where I help the team focus on our goals, track our progress and communicate with one another.

 Collaborative, project-based environments are my forte.
 To complement my skills, I studies project management, earning a PMI registered certificate in 2014.
-I'm a huge fan of Agile methodologies and most recently, I received the	**Certified Scrum Developer I** certification.
+I'm a huge fan of Agile methodologies!

 ### :bulb: Technical Overview